Malaysia calls The 1975’s Matt Healy ‘extremely rude’ over same-sex kiss

 “There will be no compromise against any party that challenges, disparages and violates Malaysian laws,” Mr Fadzil added.

-A Malaysian government committee that oversees performances by foreigners said The 1975 would never again be permitted to perform in the Muslim-majority country, where homosexuality is a crime.
+A Malaysian government committee that oversees performances by foreigners said that The 1975 would never again be permitted to perform in the Muslim-majority country, where homosexuality is a crime.

 LGBT+ people face severe discrimination in the South East Asian country, with those arrested on the basis of their sexuality facing potential imprisonment and corporal punishment.